agentmodels/agentmodels.org/chapters/8-using-gridworld-library.md

 Environments and agents can't be freely combined.
 Among environments, we distinguish MDPs and POMDPs.
 For a POMDP environment, the agent must be a "POMDP agent", which means they maintain a belief distribution on the state.
 This separation of POMDPs and MDPs is not necessary, since POMDPs generalize MDPs.
 However, the separation makes the MDP code very short and perspicuous and also provides performance advantages.

 ### Creating an MDP environment

 We begin by creating a very simple MDP environment and running two agents from the library on that environment.

 MDPs are defined [here](http://agentmodels.org/chapters/3a-mdp.html).
-For use in the library, MDP environments are Javascript objects with `transition` and `stateToAction` methods.
+For use in the library, MDP environments are Javascript objects with the following methods:

+>`var myMDPEnvironment = {transition: ...,  stateToActions: ...}`

 The `transition` method is a function from state-action pairs to states (as in the function $$T$$ in the MDP definition).
 The `stateToAction` method is a mapping from states to the actions that are allowed in that state.

 MDPs are usually defined to include a *reward* or *utility* function on states or state-action pairs.
 We don't require that MDP objects include a utility function.
 But if we run an *agent* on the MDP, the agent must have a utility function defined on the states of the MDP.
 Since the same state space is used in both the MDP itself and the utility function, we often create the utility function when creating the MDP.

+#### The Line MDP environment
 Our first MDP environment is a simply a line where the agent can move left or right (starting from the origin).
-More precisely:
+More precisely, the Line MDP is as follows:

-- *States:* Points on the integer line (e.g -1, 0, 1, 2).
+- **States:** Points on the integer line (e.g ..., -1, 0, 1, 2, ...).

-- *Actions/transitions:* Actions “left”, “right” and “stay” move the agent deterministically along the line in either direction.
+- **Actions/transitions:** Actions “left”, “right” and “stay” move the agent deterministically along the line in either direction.
 We represent the actions as $$[-1,0,1]$$ in the code below.

-In our examples, the agent will start at the origin.
-The utility/reward function is as follows:
+In our examples, the agent's `startState` is the origin.
+The utility is 1 at the origin, 3 at the third state right of the origin ("state 3"), and 0 otherwise.

-> `U(state)` is `1` when `state==0` (i.e. at the origin), `3` at `state==3` and `0` at all other states.

-The code for this MDP is straightforward.
-One additional requirement for an MDP object is that the transition function decrements the time and sets the `terminateAfterAction` attribute to `true` when the time has elapsed.

-TODO: could use *environment* instead of *world*.
+The transition function must also decrements the time.
+States are objects with a `terminateAfterAction` attribute, which terminates the MDP when true.
+In the example below, `terminateAfterAction` is set to `true` when the state's `timeLeft` attribute is set to 1.
+For the Line MDP, an example state (the `startState`) has form:

+>` var myState = {terminateAfterAction: false, timeLeft:6, loc:0}`

+TODO: could say "environment" instead of "world" in the code below. but we used used "world" almost everywhere in the library.

 ~~~~
+// helper function that decrements time and triggers termination when time elapsed
 var advanceStateTime = function(state){
   var newTimeLeft = state.timeLeft - 1;
   return update(state, {